ritvikraj14/DrowsinessAlert/twilio1/readme.md

-Before Running this directly change the details in credentials.py with your own account details and phone number.
+Note: Before Running this directly change the details in credentials.py with your own account details and phone number.